MPA Course Requirements

 - PAD 505-Human Resource Management 4 credits

-It is to the student’s advantage to complete all core requirements before taking advanced elective work.
-Students are also advised to try to take the courses in order, 501 to 505, to the degree to which their schedules allow, since the later courses build on topics covered in the earlier courses.
+Students are also advised to try to take the courses in order to the degree to which their schedules allow, since the later courses build on topics covered in the earlier courses.

 The elective portion of the curriculum allows the MPA student to meet his or her own career development needs through advanced professional development courses.
 You should talk with your adviser before taking electives.
 Your discussion with your adviser can clarify goals and allow you to strategize the most appropriate schedule.